Tool Marks: Fundamentals, Striations and Impressions

 Identifying striated mark features.
 Under a comparison microscope, striated marks appear as parallel lines in the substrate, running in the direction of tool travel.
 The class characteristics tell the examiner what kind of tool was used: the width of the marked channel, the depth of the striations, the angle of the edge, and the overall mark geometry.
 The individual characteristics are the specific widths, spacings, and shapes of individual striations that match (or do not match) the test marks made with the suspect tool.
 The AFTE Theory of Identification (1992, 2011 revision) provides the basis for this comparison, discussed in Section 4.

-Impressed marks present a different analytical challenge from striated marks.
-The relevant question is not "do these striations match?" but "does the three-dimensional surface of this tool face match the three-dimensional impression left in the substrate?"
-The answer depends both on the level of detail captured in the impression and on the nature of the tool surface contacting the substrate.
+Impressed marks present a different analytical question from striated marks.
+The comparison is not between striation patterns but between the three-dimensional surface of the tool face and the three-dimensional impression left in the substrate.
+The answer depends on the level of detail captured in the impression and on the surface properties of the contacting tool face.

 Substrate hardness and mark fidelity.
 A hammer face pressed into soft lead captures a very faithful impression: the microstructural features of the hammer face (machining marks, pit defects, surface scratches) are reproduced with high fidelity in the soft metal.
 The same hammer pressed into hardwood captures class characteristics (the overall face geometry) but the wood's grain structure partially obscures finer individual features.
 A hammer pressed into concrete captures only gross geometry.
 The substrate's ability to record fine surface features is described by its hardness and plasticity; the optimal substrate for individual-level comparison is one that is soft enough to capture fine features but rigid enough to hold them without flowing or elastic recovery.